deeporiginbio/deeporigin-client/docs/how-to/data-hub/upload-files.md

     deeporigin data upload /path/to/test.fasta
     ```

-    This will upload a file to the "Staging area", and this
+    This will upload the file to your data hub, but the
-    file will not assigned to any database or cell.
+    file will not yet be assigned to any database or cell.
 An example
     response is shown below:

     ```